 Likewise, if you are a career changer, you should provide evidence as to how your current skill set would facilitate this transition.
 Now explain your long-term career vision.
 Your short-term goals should naturally lead to your long-term goals which may or may not be specific in nature.

 After that, discuss the gap in your skillset that you hope to fill through Booth MBA.
-Connect your goals to the curriculum, career placement, and other resources and offerings of the Booth program, explaining how they can prepare you for the future career.
+Connect your goals to the curriculum, career placement, and other resources and offerings of the Booth program, explaining how they can prepare you for a future career.